Hamilton-Jacobi Equations for Nonholonomic Reducible Hamiltonian Systems on a Cotangent Bundle: Dynamics of Nonholonomic Mechanical System

 \section{Dynamics of Nonholonomic Mechanical System}

-In this section, we first review briefly some basic facts about nonholonomic mechanical systems and give the descriptions of dynamics of a nonholonomic Hamiltonian system and the nonholonomic Hamiltonian system with symmetry, which are helpful for us in subsequent sections to understand the constructions of distributional Hamiltonian system and nonholonomic reduced distributional Hamiltonian system.
-We shall follow the notations and conventions introduced in Cantrijn et al. \cite{calemama99}, Bates and $\acute{S}$niatycki in \cite{basn93}, Cushman et al. \cite{cudusn10} and \cite{cukesnba95}, Montgomery \cite{mo02}, de Le\'{o}n et al. \cite{lema96}, Marsden et al. \cite{mawazh10} and Wang \cite{wa13a}.\\
+In this section, we first review briefly some basic facts about nonholonomic mechanical systems and give the descriptions of dynamics of a nonholonomic Hamiltonian system and the nonholonomic Hamiltonian system with symmetry, as well as momentum maps, which are helpful for us in subsequent sections to understand the constructions of distributional Hamiltonian system and the nonholonomic reduced distributional Hamiltonian system.
+We shall follow the notations and conventions introduced in Cantrijn et al. \cite{calemama99}, Bates and $\acute{S}$niatycki in \cite{basn93}, Cushman et al. \cite{cudusn10} and \cite{cukesnba95}, Montgomery \cite{mo02}, de Le\'{o}n et al. \cite{lema96}, Marsden et al. \cite{mawazh10} and Wang \cite{wa17}.\\

 In order to describe the dynamics of a nonholonomic mechanical system, we need some restriction conditions for nonholonomic constraints of the system.
 At first, we note that the set of Hamiltonian vector fields forms a Lie algebra with respect to the Lie bracket, since $X_{\{f,g\}}=-[X_f, X_g]. $ But, the Lie bracket operator, in general case, may not be closed on the restriction of a nonholonomic constraint.
 Thus, we have to give the following completeness condition for nonholonomic constraints of a system.\\